fredyw/toy-rs/README.md

-# toy.rs
+# toy-rs
-A toy programming language written in Rust
+A toy programming language written in Rust.